-The diagram below shows service level changes according to incident.
+The diagram below shows service-level changes according to the incident.
 It aims to model the concepts of RPO and RTO to show how they differ, but also how they are complementary.

 Depending on the size of the disaster, a recovery plan must be able to take account of many recovery scenarios, ranging from simple actions to complex mechanisms.